 What is the NuvaRing, and how does it work?

 A true revolution in 1960, but these days the pill is old news.
-Today, women have a variety of birth control methods to choose from — including the NuvaRing, a vaginal contraceptive approved by the U.S. Food and Drug Administration (FDA) in 2001.
-The NuvaRing is a clear plastic ring (slightly larger than a rubber band) that is placed in a woman's vagina for three weeks at a time.
+Today, there are a variety of birth control methods to choose from — including the NuvaRing, a vaginal contraceptive approved by the U.S. Food and Drug Administration (FDA) in 2001.
+The NuvaRing is a clear plastic ring (slightly larger than a rubber band) that is placed in the vagina for three weeks at a time.
 The ring provides a continuous low dose of progestin and estrogen hormones that are absorbed through the vaginal wall.
-Just like the pill or the patch, the ring prevents pregnancy by suppressing ovulation (meaning that the ovaries do not release the monthly egg) and thickening the cervical mucus, making it difficult for sperm to enter the uterus.
-The ring stays in the vagina for three weeks, then it's removed and a woman gets her period during the fourth, "ring-free" week.
+Just like the pill or the patch, the ring prevents pregnancy by suppressing ovulation (meaning the ovaries don't release an egg) and thickening the cervical mucus, making it difficult for sperm to enter the uterus.
+The ring stays in the vagina for three weeks, then it's removed and a person experiences withdrawal bleeding (which mimics a menstrual period) during the fourth, "ring-free" week.

 Inserting the ring may seem awkward at first, but practice makes perfect — similar to using a tampon or diaphragm.

-- First, wash your hands and take the ring out of the foil pouch.
+- First, make sure hands are clean and take the ring out of the foil pouch.

 - Next, find a comfortable position — lie down or put one foot up on a chair or bathtub.

-- Pinch the ring between your thumb and index finger so that the circle shape bends into an oval.
-Slowly insert the ring into your vagina and use your pointer finger to push the ring in.
+- Pinch the ring between the thumb and index finger so that the circle shape bends into an oval.
+Slowly insert the ring into the vagina and use the pointer finger to push the ring in.

-When used correctly and consistently, the ring is about 98 percent effective at preventing pregnancy, but there are some disadvantages.
-Women using the ring may experience side effects such as vaginal discharge and irritation, headaches, weight gain, mood changes, change in libido, and nausea.
+When used correctly and consistently, the ring is about 98 percent effective at preventing pregnancy, but is 91 percent effective with typical use.
+People using the ring may experience side effects such as vaginal discharge and irritation, headaches, weight gain, mood changes, change in libido, and nausea.
+The ring may also increase the risk of blood clots (particularly due to the type of progestin in the ring), heart attack, gallbladder and liver conditions, and stroke.
+Additionally, NuvaRing isn't recommended for those assigned female at birth who:

 - Are over the age of 35